Samirnunes/chimera/README.md

 2. Before running the master's file, you must specify the local training dataset for each worker.
 This is made by creating a folder called `chimera_train_data` containing folders with the same name as the worker's files (clearly without the `.py`).
 Each folder must have a `X_train.csv` file containing the features and a `y_train.csv` containing the labels.
 Whether `X_train.csv` and `y_train.csv` are the same or not for all the workers is up to you.
 Keep in mind what algorithm you want to create in the distributed environment!

 3. Finally, you can run the master's file using: `poetry run python {your_master_filename.py}`.
-This should initialize all the worker's containers in your Docker environment and the master server in the host machine (your computer).
+This should initialize all the worker's containers in your Docker environment and the master server in the host machine (the machine running the code).

 ## Examples